Transact-SQL Barcode Font Encoder Formula Tutorial

 11. The new table with the encoded field is added to the database.
 If the table is not visible, right-click the Tables folder, and select Refresh.

-12. To query the results, right-click the new table and choose Select Top 1000 Rows.
-The BarcodeID field displays the encoded data.
+Right-click the new table and choose Select Top 1000 Rows.
+The BarcodeID field displays the encoded data

 Transact SQL Barcode Font Formulas